 - The potentially vulnerable eDellRoot certificate should now be completely deleted from your Dell machine

-Verify whether eDellRoot vulnerability has been fixed
+Verify whether eDellRoot certificate has been completely removed

-For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of this process are left inside Windows Registry and other operating system locations.
+For certainty’s sake, it’s advised to repeatedly run a scan with the automatic security software in order to make sure no harmful remnants of this certificate are left inside Windows Registry and other operating system locations.